 Encourage your child to talk about their school day, their classes, their assignments, and their classmates.
 Listen to their excitement and concerns.
 Knowing how your child engages throughout the day offers important clues.
 Are they feeling comfortable with other students?
 Do they like their teachers?
 Is there a subject they love or hate?
 This will help you celebrate their joys and to alert you to any issues.

 Talking with them about their school day will let your child know you are listening and you care about more than just their grades.
 Make sure to praise them for meeting family responsibilities and be interested in their extracurricular activities.
 They need to feel valued for who they are as a person.
+Academic achievement isn’t everything.
+Recognize their effort too.
 Not just how they perform with their grades.
 At the same time, when you praise their grades or let them know you are appreciate the progress they are making, nothing will go further to reinforce that behavior.